 Baker Financial Services

-Baker Financial Services has four financial advisors on staff.
-Two of them hold the certified financial planner (CFP) designation.
-Aside from this, the firm also boasts one chartered life underwriter (CLU) and one chartered financial consultant (ChFC).
+Two members the BFS advisory staff hold the certified financial planner (CFP) designation.
+Additionally, there is one chartered life underwriter (CLU) and one chartered financial consultant (ChFC).
 (Advisors may have more than one credential.)

 Baker Financial Services Background

-Baker Financial Services’ investment philosophy revolves around preserving a client’s capital, taking a long-term investing view and using a passive investing approach over an active investing approach.
+BFS's investment philosophy revolves around preserving a client’s capital, taking a long-term view and using a passive investing approach over an active investing approach.

 Advisors create client portfolios to be diversified across multiple asset classes.
-The classes commonly used include large, mid and small capitalization domestic stocks, international stocks, real estate and commodities, as well as mutual funds and exchange-traded funds (ETFs).
+The classes commonly include large-, mid- and small-capitalization domestic stocks, international stocks, real estate and commodities, as well as mutual funds and exchange-traded funds (ETFs).

 Trinity Fiduciary Partners, LLC

-Trinity Fiduciary Partners, the fourth-rated firm in Arlington, has a small advisory team that features a lone certified financial planner (CFP).
-There is no minimum account size requirement to join this firm that manages $128 million in assets.
-Out of Trinity's 80-plus clients, more than 60 are individuals.
-High-net-worth individuals, trusts, estates, charitable organizations, retirement plans and businesses are also typical members of its client base.
+Trinity Fiduciary Partners, the fourth-rated firm in Arlington, has a small advisory team that features one certified financial planner (CFP).
+There is no minimum account size requirement to join this firm.
+Trinity's clients include individuals, high-net-worth individuals, charitable organizations and business entities.

 Trinity's most distinctive quality is its introduction of religion into investing.
-This firm looks to "preserve and grow your wealth without violating your social and religious values," according to a statement on its website.
+This firm looks to "meet the faith and social concerns" of its clients and has "expertise investing with faith-based and social concerns."

 Rather than approach client relationships with both financial planning and investing services, Trinity is fully focused on investment management.
 However, the firm uses the creation and management of your portfolio to help you reach your stated financial goals.

-New clients' first introduction to Trinity Fiduciary Partners will be a one-on-one meeting with an advisor to determine their risk tolerance, personal financial goals and cash flow needs.
-These characteristics are then condensed into a succinct investment policy statement (IPS) that will guide the firm in the creation stage of your portfolio.
+A new client's introduction to Trinity will be a one-on-one meeting with an advisor to determine their risk tolerance, personal financial goals and cash flow needs.
+These characteristics are then condensed into a succinct investment policy statement (IPS) that will guide the firm in the creation stage of their portfolio.
 Trinity manages its own mutual fund strategies that will be considered during this process.

-Once your money is invested, the firm will manage your portfolio on either a discretionary or non-discretionary basis depending on what you prefer.
-As your investments age, you'll have quarterly performance reports and annual meetings to make sure your portfolio is up to date and progressing.
+The firm will manage your portfolio on either a discretionary or non-discretionary basis, depending on what you prefer.
+As your investments age, you'll receive quarterly performance reports and have annual meetings to make sure your portfolio is up to date and progressing.

 When it comes to specific asset allocations, Trinity has produced five separate, risk-adjusted strategies: FFV Income, FFV Conservative, FFV Balanced, FFV Growth and FFV Aggressive.